Women in government: Sri Lanka

 While women have served in every Sri Lankan parliament to date, proportions have been low.
 Adeline Molamure became the first female parliamentarian when she was elected in 1931.
 Molamure went onto serve as the Deputy President of the Ceylonese Senate.
-The first woman minister in Sri Lankan history was Vimala Wijewardene when she served as Minister of Health, first appointed in 1956.
+The first woman minister in Sri Lankan history was Vimala Wijewardene when she served as minister of health, first appointed in 1956.

-Additionally, Sri Lanka saw the world's first elected national leader when the Sirimavo Bandaranaike led Sri Lanka Freedom Party won the July 1960 Ceylonese parliamentary election in an era where the Sri Lankan government was headed by the Prime Minister.
-Sworn in as Prime Minister, Bandaranaike went on to hold two of the most prominent ministries, Defence and Foreign Affairs.
+Additionally, Sri Lanka saw the world's first elected woman national leader when the Sirimavo Bandaranaike led Sri Lanka Freedom Party won the July 1960 Ceylonese parliamentary election in an era where the Sri Lankan government was headed by the Prime Minister.
+Sworn in as prime minister, Bandaranaike went on to hold two of the most prominent ministries, Defence and Foreign Affairs.
 Bandaranaike's election drew international media coverage to Ceylon, with newspapers speculating that they would have to create a new word, stateswoman, to describe her.
-Bandaranaike served three separate terms as Prime Minister and was the longest-serving Prime Minister in Sri Lankan history, serving a total of 18 years in office.
+Bandaranaike served three terms as prime minister and was the longest-serving prime minister in Sri Lankan history, serving a total of 18 years in office.
 Bandaranaike also played a formative role in the modern state of Sri Lanka, it was under her tenure that Sri Lanka became a republic, removing the British monarch as its head of state.

-Chandrika Bandaranaike Kumaratunga held the post of Prime Minister, as deputy head of government for two months, before successfully contesting the 1994 Sri Lankan presidential election, becoming the nation's first female head of state.
-Kumaratunga also appointed Sirima Bandaranaike as Prime Minister, marking the first time a woman succeeded a woman as prime minister, and the first time any nation in the world had a female President and Prime Minister.
+Bandaranaike's daughter, Chandrika Kumaratunga, held the post of prime minister, as deputy head of government for two months, before successfully contesting the 1994 Sri Lankan presidential election, becoming the nation's first female head of state.
+Kumaratunga also appointed her mother Sirimavo Bandaranaike as prime minister, marking the first time a woman succeeded a woman as prime minister, and the first time any nation in the world had a female president and prime minister.

 Sri Lanka has seen a multitude of female Cabinet ministers.
 The current health minister, Pavithra Devi Wanniarachchi has received accolades for her handling of the COVID-19 situation in Sri Lanka.

 Sri Lanka has also seen glass ceilings shattered in local government.
 The 10th Governor of the Central Province, Niluka Ekanayake was the first LGBT person and transgender woman to hold the office of Governor in Sri Lanka.
 She is widely considered to be the first openly transgender head of a government in the world.
 The first woman mayor of the capital, Rosy Senanayake was elected in 2018.
 While Sri Lanka has a long and varied history of woman leaders, female representation in Parliament is still lower than hoped for.
 In 2016, the government passed legislation mandating that 25% of Parliamentary seats be reserved for women.